Anmol-jr/codsoft_task2/README.md

 # codsoft_task2
-The repo of task 2 rock paper scissor game
+The repo of task 2 is rock paper scissor game